 Have you heard of the debt and mental health evidence form (DMHEF)?

-This is a form that can help your creditors to understand any mental health issues you may be experiencing.
+Help your creditors understand any mental health issues you have.

-It may mean they’re more considerate of your personal circumstances when contacting you about your debts.
+It may mean they more sensitive when contacting you about your debts.

 Use our DMHEF guide